MxXenoNox/odin-recipes/README.md

 ### Project Conclusion

 So I think I'm getting comfortable with the basic git commands.
+I did struggle a bit in the beginning when I did a git push.
+Basically, both local and remote repos weren't in sync.
+I found a solution on Stack Overflow: *git push -f origin main*

+It was smooth sailing after that!

 I also familiarised myself with writing a basic HTML boilerplate.
 Thanks, The Odin Project!

 It got pretty repetitive quick, but that's what copy and paste is for. ;)